Vaccine reluctance in Eastern Europe brings high COVID cost

 Ukraine is suffering through a surge in coronavirus infections, along with other parts of Eastern Europe and Russia.
 While vaccines are plentiful, there is a widespread reluctance to get them in many countries — though notable exceptions include the Baltic nations, Poland, the Czech Republic, Slovenia and Hungary.

-The slow pace of vaccinations in Eastern Europe is rooted in several factors, including public distrust and past experience with other vaccines, said Catherine Smallwood, WHO Europe COVID-19 incident manager.
+The slow pace of vaccinations in Eastern Europe is rooted in several factors, including public distrust and past experience with other vaccines, said Catherine Smallwood, the World Health Organization’s Europe COVID-19 incident manager.

-“At the end of the day, we’re seeing low vaccine uptake in a whole swath of countries across that part of the region,” she told The Associated Press.
+“We’re seeing low vaccine uptake in a whole swath of countries across that part of the region,” she told The Associated Press.
 “Historical issues around vaccines come into play.
-In some countries, the whole vaccine issue is politicized, in any case.”
+In some countries, the whole vaccine issue is politicized.”

 Russia on Thursday recorded 1,159 deaths in 24 hours — its largest daily toll since the pandemic began — with only about a third of the country’s nearly 146 million people fully vaccinated.
 The Kremlin ordered a national nonworking period starting this week and lasting until Nov.
 7.